Pentagon advocates requiring women to sign up for military draft

-The Pentagon says the country should stick with mandatory registration for a military draft, and it advocates requiring women to sign up too for the first time in the nation’s history.
+The Pentagon says the country should stick with mandatory registration for a military draft, and it advocates a requirement for women to sign up for the first time in the nation’s history.

-The recommendations are contained in a Defense Department report to Congress that serves as a starting point for a new commission examining military, national and public service.
+The recommendations are contained in a Defense Department report to Congress that serves as a starting point for a commission examining military, national and public service.

-The report was required by Congress for submission this year and was completed in the early months of the Trump administration by the Office of the Undersecretary of Defense for Personnel and Readiness.
+Congress ordered the Pentagon report, and the office of the undersecretary of defense for personnel and readiness completed it in the early months of the Trump administration.

-Currently, only male citizens and residents, age 18-25, are required to register, which happens at a pace of about 2 million each year.
+Currently, only male citizens and residents ages 18-25 are required to register, for a pace of about 2 million each year.

 Women, whom the government has never ordered to sign up, would add 11 million to the Selective Service System database “in short order,” the report says.

-President Jimmy Carter restarted draft registration in 1980 as a message to Soviet leaders.
+President Carter restarted draft registration in 1980 as a message to Soviet leaders.
 Congress exempted women because they did not perform combat.

 But today women fly combat aircraft, serve on combat ships and are in the early stages of competing for direct ground combat jobs such as infantry and special operations.

-“It appears that, for the most part, expanding registration for the draft to include women would enhance further the benefits presently associated with the selective service system,” the Pentagon report states.
+“It appears that, for the most part, expanding registration for the draft to include women would enhance further the benefits presently associated with the Selective Service System,” the Pentagon report states.

-A gender-neutral registration, the report says, “would convey the added benefit of promoting fairness and equity not previously possible in the process and would comport the military selective service system with our nation’s touchstone values of fair and equitable treatment, and equality of opportunity.”
+A gender-neutral registration, the report says, “would convey the added benefit of promoting fairness and equity not previously possible in the process and would comport the military Selective Service System with our nation’s touchstone values of fair and equitable treatment, and equality of opportunity.”

 Congress came close last November to enacting a law that would require women to sign up, with Republican and Democratic backing.
 An amendment cleared the House Armed Services Committee, but Republican leaders scuttled the move and instead created a commission to conduct a two-year examination.